Execute Tests and Analyze Results

 The icon on the status bar of the main Visual Studio window will notify you if there are any failed tests or tests that were changed.
 Note that the icon notifies you about the results of all tests from all sessions.
 If the continuous testing mode is enabled for a session, the icon will also notify you about outdated tests from this session.

-: all tests have passed.
+All tests have passed.
 There are no changed or outdated tests.

-: some tests have failed in the last test run, and there were no more changed or outdated tests.
+Some tests have failed in the last test run, and there were no more changed or outdated tests.

-: some tests were changed or became outdated after the last test run.
+Some tests were changed or became outdated after the last test run.
 This status icon may appear together with the 'failed' icon if there were failed tests in the previous run.

-: running tests is in progress.
+Running tests is in progress.

 For status bar icons other than 'passed', dotCover displays the number of tests in this status.
 You can subsequently click this number to navigate to these tests in the editor.

-You can also double-click on the status icon to see details. dotCover will open the Unit Test Sessions window.
+You can also double-click the status icon to see details. dotCover will open the Unit Test Sessions window.
 If there are changed or failed tests, dotCover will automatically navigate you to the relevant ones.

-Analyzing coverage results
+Analyze coverage results